US Star Pacific Wrecks Your donation today supports the next 15 years

 Wartime History

-The Japanese occupied the area with 10 ships, including the Kamikawa Maru, a destroyer, cruiser, and transports.
-The Japanese capture 8 POWs in the area (3 Australian Army Signalers and 5 natives).
-They established a forward operating seaplane base at Deboyne Lagoon.
+The Japanese occupied the area with ten ships, including the Kamikawa Maru, a destroyer, cruiser and transports.
+They captured 8 Prisoners Of War (POWs) in the area including: three Australian Army Signalers and five natives.
+They established a forward operating seaplane base on Nivani Island with seaplanes operating in Deboyne Lagoon.

-On May 7, 1942 at the start of the Battle of the Coral Sea a seaplane operating from this location managed to located the US Navy support Group (one battleship, two cruisers three destroyers), 78 miles south of Deboyne at 12:40.
+On May 7, 1942 at the start of the Battle of the Coral Sea a seaplane operating from this location managed to located the US Navy support Group (one battleship, two cruisers three destroyers) at 12:40pm roughly 78 miles south of the Deboyne Islands.

 On May 7, 1942 A6M2 Zeros and one A5M4 Claude from Shoho ditched near each other in this vicinity.
 On May 8, 1942 one A6M2 Zero piloted by PO2c Okura Shigeru from the 14th Shotai from Zuikaku ditched at Deboyne.